 1. Keep your financial forecasts flexible

 A company is constantly evolving.
 A financial forecast should reflect these changes.
 Basing decisions on outdated information can lead to flawed decisions.
-If you are relying on a single annual forecast, you are already relying on outdated information.
+If you're relying on a single annual forecast, you're already relying on outdated information.

 Build flexibility within your processes by switching to a rolling forecast model which will allow management to align on up-to-date data to support their strategic decision-making.